Development and application of a hybrid MHD-kinetic model in JOREK: Diagnostics in phase space

 Numerically, an $\alpha$-dimensional grid is constructed.
 For every marker particle $i$ its contribution is added at every position $\vb*{\xi}$ where the kernel is non-zero.
 For some applications (such as resonance visualisation), it is useful to integrate the projection over time to reduce noise, which in this case means adding contributions of many timesteps corresponding to many gyro-motions.

-Applications include visualising the full distribution function in various coordinates, e.g., in terms of $(R,Z,E,\lambda=v_\parallel/v)$ or $(E,\mu,P_\phi)$, visualising resonances as a function of various coordinates, e.g. in terms of $(v_\parallel,\mu)$ or $(E,P_\phi)$, visualising resonant particle density as a function of the minor radius $r$ or poloidal magnetic flux $\psi$ to probe EP transport or saturation mechanisms, etc.
+Applications include visualising the full distribution function in various coordinates, e.g., in terms of $(R,Z,E,\lambda=v_\parallel/v)$ or $(E,\mu,P_\phi)$, visualising resonances as a function of various coordinates, e.g. in terms of $(v_\parallel,\mu)$ or $(E,P_\phi)$, visualising resonant particle density as a function of the minor radius $r$ or poloidal magnetic flux $\psi$ to probe EP transport or saturation mechanisms, etc. For several figures in this work this diagnostic is already used (e.g. figures \ref{fig:aug_phase_space}, \ref{fig:itpa_relaxation}, \ref{fig:density_flatten}, \ref{fig:itpa_relaxation}).

 For resonance visualisation, a complicating factor is that during a gyro-motion the particle may lose and gain energy while there is no net energy transfer over the full gyromotion.
 Resonant particles mainly lose net energy due to the interaction of the drift velocities with EP instabilities\cite{heidbrink2008basic}.
 This net energy loss can be much less than the magnitude of the oscillation during the gyro-motion.
 As for a full-orbit particle, $(v_\parallel,\mu)$ are oscillating during the gyro-motion, the energy loss or gain is deposited at slightly different coordinates.
-This leads to the actual resonances potentially being obscured by an irrelevant oscillation.
+This leads to the actual resonances potentially being obscured by an irrelevant oscillation (which might still be physical and not noise; e.g. particles all gain and lose energy at the same phase-space locations).
 The gyro-motion of the particle is then fitted to obtain only the trend of $v_\parallel$ and $\mu$, without the oscillation, such that the energy loss and gain during the gyromotion cancels.
+This procedure is shown in detail in Appendix \ref{app:least_squares}.
 However, for resonance visualisation in coordinates that are conserved for full-orbit particles (such as $E,P_\phi$), this is not necessary.